briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

 * Partition fences - see Ohio R. C. 971.02 et seq.
 * Construction of sidewalks, curbs and driveways - see S. & P. S. 903.03
 * Permit fees listed - see BLDG.
 Ch.
 1309
-* Plumbers, electrical and heating contractor’s licensing - see BLDG.
+* Plumbers, electrical and heating contractor's licensing - see BLDG.
 Ch.
 1335
 * Toilet connections to sanitary sewers - see BLDG.
 1343.02

 ## 1307.01   Building permits required; application; plans and drawings